d0ovi/CS50/pset3/Resize less/README.md

   * the first (n) must be a positive integer less than or equal to 100,
   * the second must be the name of a BMP to be resized, and
   * the third must be the name of the resized version to be written.
-* + If your program is not executed with such, it should remind the user of correct usage, as with printf, and main should return 1.
+* Plus, if your program is not executed with such, it should remind the user of correct usage, as with printf, and main should return 1.

 * Your program, if it uses malloc, must not leak any memory.
 Be sure to call free.